Get a wireless charger for hassle-free charging

 - Looking good: Native Union Drop Wireless Charger 7.5W

-- Fast charging for less: Yootech Wireless Charger
+- Fast-charging for less: The Yootech Wireless Charger

 - A colorful angle: TYLT VÜ Wireless charging stand

+- MagSafe alternative: Sonix Magnetic Link Wireless Charger + USB-C Wall Adapter

-Apple's own: Apple MagSafe ChargerStaff Favorite
+Apple's own: The Apple MagSafe ChargerStaff Favorite

 Fast-charge your iPhone wirelessly up to 15W.
 The perfectly aligned magnets snap to your iPhone 12 or 12 Pro with a satisfying thwack.
 Older iPhone?
-No problem, the MagSafe Charger works with any Qi-enabled phone, including any model as far back as the iPhone 8.
+No problem, the Apple MagSafe charger works with any Qi-enabled phone, including any model as far back as the iPhone 8.
+We reviewed this charger and loved it for its convenient function and ability to work with various accessories.

 Powerful brand: Mophie Wireless Charge Pad

-This charging pad will work great with any iPhone that supports wireless charging.
+The Mophie Wireless Charge Pad will work great with any iPhone that supports wireless charging.
 It supports charging up to 7.5W, and its rubber surface will keep your new iPhone in place while it charges.

+Save space and charge up your iPhone, Apple Watch, and AirPods on one streamlined charging stand.
+Get up to 10W fast charging on your iPhone; you'll need to use a QC 3.0 adapter which is included in the box.

-Stand up: Anker PowerWave 7.5 Stand
+Stand up: Anker PowerWave II - Wireless Charger with Power Adapter

-If you want to use your iPhone while it charges, this stand is great.
-It comes with a Quick Charge adapter, so you don't need to worry about it delivering the necessary power to charge your phone.
+If you want to use your iPhone while it charges, the Anker PowerWave II is great.
+We reviewed this powerful charger and found that it comes with a Quick Charge adapter and automatically adapts to charge at 5W, 7.5W, 10W, or 15W depending on what your phone can handle.
 Plus, it employs two charging coils, letting you use your iPhone in either portrait or landscape orientation while it charges.

 iPhone-ready: Belkin Boost Up Wireless Charging Pad 7.5W Pad